 Sometimes, for a variety of reasons, a more effective approach to helping a student is through the parents.

-The student may not be ready for one-on-one coaching, maybe because they're too young or because they're simply not interested at this point.
+The student may not be ready for 1:1 coaching, maybe because they're too young or because they're simply not interested at this point.
 When this is the case, I can work with you to think through how you can best support your child with strategies and relationship-building tools.
 I do this through both individual parent coaching and the Calm & Connected series of ADHD parenting workshops.

 Much of my work focuses on helping you take care of … YOU!
 I coach parents to put their own oxygen masks on first, because the more you give to yourself, the more you’ll have to give to your family.